aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/pagebreaks/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, PageBreaks
 ---

-## How to working with page breaks in an Excel worksheet.
+## How to working with page breaks in an Excel worksheet

 - [How to add a vertical page break in an Excel worksheet.](/cells/page-breaks/add-vertical-page-break/)
 - [How to add a horizontal page break in an Excel worksheet.](/cells/page-breaks/add-horizontal-page-break/)